maksrojek/pochrzyn-macropad/README.md

 After assembly, you can flash the firmware included in this repo `pochrzyn_via.hex` using [QMK Toolbox](https://github.com/qmk/qmk_toolbox) or compile it on your own - refer to section [Writing custom code](#writing-custom-code).

+## Changelog
+### 2022/03/19
+- added support for the RGB Matrix, so starting from Vial v4.0 there's possibility to change the behavior of the built in RGB lights.
+Download the latest Vial version and check out the **Lighting** secion.
+- updated Oled code